likvid-bank/networking-services/README.md

 ## Repository structure

-We use terraform for bootstrapping of the hub, service broker.
+We use terraform for bootstrapping of the hub and service broker.
 UniPipe terraform runner calls the module under `terraform/45eef657-0fd1-403f-975e-f133feb60489` whenever a new spoke is ordered.

 ```